wlee88/cheesus/README.md

 ## 📁 Project Structure
 ## 📦 Packages
-- [@cheesus/api](packages/api/README.md) - The API for the Cheesus project.
-It is built using the NestJS framework.
-Simply reads the types from contracts and services appropriately.
+- [@cheesus/api](packages/api/README.md) - Built using the NestJS framework.
+Contracts/validation read from `@cheesus/contracts`.
-- [@cheesus/frontend](packages/frontend/README.md) - The frontend for the Cheesus project.
-It is built using Angular.
+- [@cheesus/frontend](packages/frontend/README.md) - Built in angular.
+Uses [ts-rest/core](https://ts-rest.com/)  client package library to communicate with the API - with DTO/Validation from `@cheesus/contracts`.
-- `@cheesus/contracts` - The contracts for the Cheesus project.
-It is built using TypeScript and Zod for validation.
+- `@cheesus/contracts` - Built using TypeScript and Zod for validation.
 Contains all the shared DTOs and validation for the API and Frontend.

 ## 🤝 Cross Repo communication
-- `@cheesus/contracts` - contains all shared contracts and validations for the API and Frontend (defined using [Zod](https://zod.dev/)).
-- [ts-rest](https://ts-rest.com/) reads the contracts and generates a type safe client for the API and Frontend.
+- [ts-rest](https://ts-rest.com/) reads contracts from `@cheesus/contracts` and generates a type safe client for `@cheesus/frontend` while also providing validation and types for `@cheesus/api`.
   - This allows us to make changes to the API and have immediate feedback in the frontend.
   - **note**: contract changes require a `yarn build:contracts` currently when there are any changes.